 Diagnosis of poor growth of the fetus

 Some common techniques of induction include the following:

-Administering an intravenous infusion of oxytocin (a hormone produced by the pituitary gland that stimulates contractions) or similar drug.
+Giving an intravenous (IV) infusion of oxytocin (a hormone produced by the pituitary gland that stimulates contractions) or similar drug

 Care at the hospital during labor

-When a woman arrives at the hospital in labor, the nursing staff may perform a physical exam of the abdomen to determine the size and position of the fetus, and an exam of the cervix.
-In addition, the nursing staff may check the following:
+When a woman arrives at the hospital in labor, the nursing staff may do a physical exam of the abdomen to determine the size and position of the fetus, and an exam of the cervix.
+The nursing staff may also check the following:

 Frequency and intensity of contractions